-1. Is it desirable for agricultural labourers to take with them any implements, either for their ordinary occupation, or for clearing land? and if so, what are they?
+1. Is it desirable for agricultural labourers to take with them any implements, either for their ordinary occupation, or for clearing land?

-2. Is it desirable for artizans to take with them the tools of their trade?

-3. Should bedding be taken out from England exclusive of what is necessary for the voyage?

-4. Should cooking utensils and crockery be taken out?

-5. Should warm clothing be provided, or could it be procured more cheaply in the Province?

-6. Is there any kind of constitution to which the climate may be considered peculiarly hurt- dancy to pulmonary consumption. ful or unsuitable?

-7. What class of country labourers is most in demand?

-8. Do the wives and children of agricultural labourers readily find employment?

-9. What kinds of mechanics and artizans are most in request?

-10. What is the best time of year for labourers to arrive at New Brunswick?

-ANSWERS.
+- and if so, what are they?
+2. Is it desirable for artizans to take with - them the tools of their trade?
+3. Should bedding be taken out from England exclusive of what is necessary for the voyage? - 4.
+Should cooking utensils and crockery be taken out? - 5.
+Should warm clothing be provided, or could it be procured more cheaply in the Province? - 6.
+Is there any kind of constitution to which the climate may be considered peculiarly hurtful or unsuitable? - 7.
+What class of country labourers is most in demand? - 8.
+Do the wives and children of agricultural labourers readily find employment? - 9.
+What kinds of mechanics and artizans are most in request? - 10.
+What is the best time of year for labourers to arrive at New Brunswick?

-Not desirable, as the necessary implements: can be readily procured in the Province.
+Not desirable, as the necessary implements can be readily procured in the Province.